microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

   - **HINT**: In separate window, run: `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'`
 - Delete the pod.
 Another pod should automatically be started.
 Verify that the contents of the /mnt/index.html file have persisted.
 - Scale up the StatefulSet.
 Check what happens to the /mnt/index.html file stream.
+- Delete one of the pods.
+Check what happens to the stream.

 ### Success Criteria

 - You have demonstrated persistence in your application.
 - You have scaled up your StatefulSet.
+- You have demonstrated high availability in your application.
 - You have explained to your coach what is a StatefulSet and why it is appropriate.

 ### Hints